tvlad1234/pillScopePlus/README.md

 just a 1MOhm resistor, in series with the input

 ## Schematics
-The LCD screen is connected to SPI1 (PB3-SCK, PB5-MOSI, PB4-DC, PB6-RST, PB7-CS).
+The LCD screen is connected to SPI1 (PB3-SCK, PB5-MOSI, PB12-CS, PB13-RST, PB14-DC).
 The buttons are connected as follows:\
-PB12: Menu\
+PB9: Up\
-PB13: Select\
+PB8: Select\
-PB14: Down\
-PB15: Up
+PB7: Down

 The output of the analog frontend is connected to ADC1_IN0, which corresponds to PA0.